14th Guards Rifle Division: Second Battle of Kharkov

 On May 20 the 14th Panzer continued its advance to the north against desperate resistance while the 16th Panzer and 60th Motorized Division struck east towards Lozovaya in an effort to encircle 57th Army.
 This forced 14th Guards back several kilometres but proved temporary as the German command decided to complete the encirclement of the entire salient instead.
 On the afternoon of May 22 14th Panzer linked up with the 44th Infantry Division of German 6th Army and this was achieved.
 The division began moving north in an effort to find an escape route, reaching the south end of the German corridor west of Marevka the next day.
-The Soviet front along the Donets was 40km away.
+The Soviet front along the Donets was 40 km away.
 The encircled forces formed a shock group from the 317th, 393rd and 150th Rifle Divisions, backed by cavalry and tanks, to make a breakthrough while the 14th Guards and remnants of several other divisions were to defend firmly to protect the shock group from the south and southwest.
 This disorganized effort began at 1000 hours on May 25 and while it made initial progress it soon ran into the 1st Mountain Division within the corridor and was badly shot up.
 Over the following days the main forces of the division were forced to the west and it's unknown how many of its men managed to break free.
 General Shepetov was severely wounded and captured near Izium after someone betrayed his location.
 He survived in the German Flossenbürg concentration camp until May 21, 1943, when he was executed for anti-fascist agitation.